 Synchronous materials include required weekly live sessions for each of your modules.
 This is a great way to interact face-to-face with academics and peers in real time, building a solid foundation for networking with your peers.

-No, the programme is offered entirely online and you are not required to come to London.
+No, the Global Management MBA programme is offered entirely online and you are not required to come to London.
 That said, all enrolled students are actively encouraged to join our optional on-campus orientation and immersions.

-Note: Due to the flexible nature of the programme, UCL is not able to sponsor UCL MBA students for entry to the UK on a Tier 4 (General) Student Visa.
+Note: Due to the flexible nature of the programme, University College London is not able to sponsor UCL MBA Global Management students for entry to the UK on a Tier 4 (General) Student Visa.